Our Origin Story

 Carole joined St. Joseph’s Care Group in 2012 as Research Assistant to “The NorthBEAT Project”.
 Working alongside Drs.
 Cheng and Nadin on NorthBEAT and its follow-up initiatives, Carole has a keen interest in stakeholder engagement and knowledge translation in the social media age.
 She is particularly interested in applying the principles of strategic communications to research dissemination to increase accessibility and uptake for knowledge users.
-Carole has worked in Research and Strategic Communications since 2009, and completed the Mental Health Commission of Canada’s Knowledge Translation training in 2014.
+Carole has worked in Research and Strategic Communications since 2009, and completed the Mental Health Commission of Canada’s SPARK Knowledge Translation training in 2014.
 Carole has also supported Ontario’s Early Psychosis Intervention Network (EPION) with their knowledge exchange and strategic communications initiatives.
 Carole holds a Bachelor’s degree from York University, and is completing her Master’s in Public Relations via Mount Saint Vincent University.

 DOUG EDDINGTON, BA, SSW